History of United States Indo-Pacific Command

-The U.S. Pacific Command was established as a unified command on January 1, 1947, and it is the oldest and largest of the United States' unified commands.
+The U.S. Indo-Pacific Command was established as a unified command on January 1, 1947, and it is the oldest and largest of the United States' unified commands.

 In October 1957, the then Commander in Chief, Pacific Command (CINCPAC) headquarters moved from Makalapa to Camp H.M.
 Smith, which is also the headquarters of Commander, Marine Forces Pacific.
 CINCPAC also served concurrently as Commander in Chief, U.S. Pacific Fleet until January 1958, when the U.S. Pacific Fleet became a separate component with its own commander.

 Added responsibilities were assigned to CINCPAC on January 1, 1972, for military forces and elements in the Indian Ocean, Southern Asia, and the Arctic.
 Alaskan Command, one of the original unified commands established on January 1, 1947, was disestablished in 1975 and its responsibilities were transferred to the Pacific Command.
 The Pacific Command's area of responsibility was further expanded on May 1, 1976, to the east coast of Africa.
 This enlarged the Pacific Command to more than 50 percent of the earth's surface, an area of over 100 million square miles.